Jeffrey Leiden, MD, PhD

-Dr. Leiden is a physician/scientist who for the last 30 years, has dedicated his career to improving the lives of people with serious diseases.
-His experience spans all aspects of the academic, biotech, and pharmaceutical sectors.
-He is a cardiologist and molecular biologist who received his B.A., M.D. and Ph.D. degrees from the University of Chicago.
+Dr. Leiden is the Executive Chairman of Vertex Pharmaceuticals.
+He received his B.A., M.D. and Ph.D. degrees with honors from the University of Chicago.
+He is a physician and scientist who, for the last 40 years, has dedicated his career to improving the lives of people with serious diseases.
+His experience spans all aspects of the biotech and pharmaceutical industries.

 He is an elected member of the National Academy of Medicine and the American Academy of Arts and Sciences.